codsen/codsen.com/src/os/string-find-heads-tails.md

 In other words, it's a function which takes four input arguments, last-one optional (marked with square brackets).

 ::: tip
-The index system used here is the native JavaScript string index system where each astral character's length will be counted as having length of two (or more).
-If you wish to convert the index system to be based on _grapheme count_ where emoji is 1-character-long, use `nativeToUnicode()` method of [string-convert-indexes](/os/string-convert-indexes/).
+You can switch to _grapheme count_-based index system — use `nativeToUnicode()` method of [string-convert-indexes](/os/string-convert-indexes/).
 It can process the whole output of this library.
 :::

 {% include "btt.njk" %}